French hip-hop: Language

-Although hip hop in France has been greatly influenced by American hip hop culture, the lyrics remain typically in French.
+Although hip-hop in France has been greatly influenced by American hip-hop culture, the lyrics remain typically in French.
 Other than English, other language influences are based on oral traditions such as African griots, "talk over" of Jamaica and the blues.
 French music lyrics typically feature puns, play on words and suggestive phonetic combinations.
 Such artists as Boby Lapointe often use alliterations, onomatopoeia and puns or double entendre lyrics.
-The dialect of choice for many hip hop artists in France is verlan which is based on the inverse of original French words.
+The dialect of choice for many hip-hop artists in France is verlan which is based on the inverse of original French words.
 In some cases artists rap in several different languages on a track including Arabic, French and English.
 The purpose of the lyrics, no matter the language, is "to popularize and vent the anger and frustrations of many disadvantaged and sometimes mistreated individuals, and to defend the cause of the poorest and least socially integrated segment of French society".

-French hip hop stands out for its "flowing, expressive tones of the language [that] give it a clear identity within the rap world."
-In many French rap songs, verlan is used which is a slang that twists words by reversing and recombining them.
-This makes it difficult for even French speaking listeners to understand what the MC is saying.
+French hip-hop stands out for its "flowing, expressive tones of the language [that] give it a clear identity within the rap world."
+In many French rap songs, verlan is used, which is a slang that twists words by reversing and recombining them.
+This makes it difficult for even French-speaking listeners to understand what the MC is saying.
 Even though it is difficult at times to understand completely the lyrics that are being said rappers still get the heat for causing violence and disturbance within society because of their intense message of rebelling against the system.

-It is said that one of the most interesting points about French rap is the idea that "poetry and philosophy are greatly esteemed in France, and that they're even more greatly esteemed in French."
+Commentator Mark Schwartz contends that "poetry and philosophy are greatly esteemed in France, and that they're even more greatly esteemed in French."